 How A/B testing works

-A/B testing isn’t difficult to understand.
+A/B testing isn’t really that difficult of a concept to understand.
 You start by creating a hypothesis about a certain element and then run a test to see if your theory was right.

 To do this, you create two different versions of your website.
-Half of your site traffic will get sent to one version, and the other half will get directed to the variation.
+Then half of your site traffic will get sent to one version, and the other half gets directed to the variation.

-Once you set up the test, you wait to see which variation has higher conversion rates.
+Once you set up the test, you wait and see which variation has higher conversion rates.
 Then you draw conclusions and update your website with the version that converts the most.

-What’s tricky about A/B testing is deciding for how long to run tests and choosing what elements to test.
+What’s tricky about A/B testing is deciding how long to test things and what elements need to be tested.

 Honestly, there’s not one right answer to those questions.
 But I’ll give you some guidance to help you run these tests efficiently.